richgel999/lzham_alpha/trunk/readme.txt

 http://www.codeblocks.org/
 http://tdm-gcc.tdragon.net/

+The Codeblocks workspace is "lzhamtest.workspace".
+The codec runs a bit slower when compiled with GCC, but the difference is less than 5%.

 Visual Studio 2008 solution is "lzham.sln".
 The codec seems to compile and run fine with Visual Studio 2010 in my limited testing.

 The codec compiles for Xbox 360 as well: lzham_x360.sln.
 Note that I barely spent any time verifying the codec on this platform.
 I made sure Alpha5 compiles for Xbox 360 but has not been retested in a while.
 I plan on throughly testing the codec on Xbox 360 when time permits.

-The Codeblocks workspace is "lzhamtest.workspace".
-The codec runs a bit slower when compiled with GCC, but the difference is less than 5%.

 - ANSI C/C++

-LZHAM Alpha5 also supports plain vanilla ANSI C/C++.
+LZHAM also supports plain vanilla ANSI C/C++.
 To see how the codec configures itself check out lzham_core.h and search for "LZHAM_ANSI_CPLUSPLUS".
 All platform specific stuff (unaligned loads, threading, atomic ops, etc.) should be disabled when this macro is defined.
 Note, the compressor doesn't use threads or atomic operations when built this way so it's going to be pretty slow.
 (The compressor was built from the ground up to be threaded.)

+-- Known Problems

+I've only compiled/tested LZHAM using the x64 version of TDM-GCC.
+Even though the Codeblocks project contains both x86 and x64 projects, I've had a few problems compiling LZHAM using the 32-bit (only) version of TDM-GCC.
+This will be fixed in the next alpha release.